Defou1ts/AniList/README.md

 # AniList

-This project was created by one junior Frontend Developer
+This project was created by 2 students, that learn frontend and UI&UX

 ## Description